rlipscombe/erlang-cluster/README.md

 ## Deploying it

-1. Hack hack hack.
+1. Update `RELEASE_VSN` in the top-level Makefile.
+Do this first, otherwise `make` will overwrite the current container image, which might break things if a pod gets deployed.
-2. Update `RELEASE_VSN` in the top-level Makefile.
+2. Hack hack hack.
 3. Run `make` at the top-level.
 This will build and push the container images.
 4. Update the image tags in the `k8s/` directory.
 5. Either: